Code Of Conduct

-Unacceptable behaviour will not be tolerated whether by other attendees, organisers, venue staff, sponsors, volunteers, or other patrons of Build Stuff Conference venues.
+Unacceptable behavior will not be tolerated whether by other attendees, organizers, venue staff, sponsors, volunteers, or other patrons of Build Stuff Conference venues.

-If a participant engages in unacceptable behaviour, the conference organisers may take any action they deem appropriate, up to and including expulsion from the conference without warning or refund.
+If a participant engages in unacceptable behavior, the conference organizers may take any action they deem appropriate, up to and including expulsion from the conference without warning or refund.

 OPEN SOURCE CITIZENSHIP

-A supplemental goal of this Code of Conduct is to increase open source citizenship by encouraging participants to recognise and strengthen the relationships between what we do and the community at large.
+A supplemental goal of this Code of Conduct is to increase open source citizenship by encouraging participants to recognize and strengthen the relationships between what we do and the community at large.

-In service of this goal, Build Stuff Conference organisers will be taking nominations for exemplary citizens throughout the event and will recognise select participants after the conference on the website.
+In service of this goal, Build Stuff Conference organizers will be taking nominations for exemplary citizens throughout the event and will recognize select participants after the conference on the website.

 We expect all conference participants (sponsors, volunteers, speakers, attendees, and other guests) to abide by this Code of Conduct at all conference venues and conference-related social events.